kartonfarkas/api_docs/source/suite/emails/querying_folders.rst

 Result Data Structure
 ---------------------

-id:integer
+ * id:integer
-parent:integer
+ * parent:integer
-name:string, where
+ * name:string

- * parent = The parent folder.
+Where *parent* is the parent folder.
 If a parent folder is specified, only its subfolders are returned.

 URI Example
 -----------